mia-platform/console-mcp-server/README.md

 > When using miactl session, the host you provide to the MCP Server **MUST** be the exact same as the one
 > you have logged in with miactl, including scheme and any possible trailing slash.

+### How to Run

+To run the MCP server on your machine you can follow the instructions in the [Setup Documentation]

 ### Run from sources

 If you don't have Docker installed, you can use NPM and Node.js for running it locally.
 Once you have cloned the